jaredmo/blog/content/posts/2020/09/installing-arch-linux-in-vmware.md

 Before going forward let's check our work by running *lsblk*.
 Once you are happy with the drive move forward.

 Now we'll recreate the *mirrorlist* file based on download speed.
-This will rate and sort the 10 most recently syncronized mirrors by download speed, then overwrite */etc/pacman.d/mirrorlist*.
+This will rate and sort the 10 most recently synchronized mirrors by download speed, then overwrite */etc/pacman.d/mirrorlist*.

 ```
 # reflector --verbose --latest 10 --sort rate --save /etc/pacman.d/mirrorlist